MarkusH/blog/content/Linux/2011-09-16__en__my-own-git-server-installing-gitolite.rst

 :tags: Debian, Git, Linux, Server
 :author: Markus Holtermann
+:summary: Yesterday I wanted to share some code with some friends, but I didn't want to create a repository on `GitHub`_, so I decided to install my own git server.
+After some minutes googleing I decided on gitolite.

 Yesterday I wanted to share some code with some friends, but I didn't want to